CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ![](../../../../assets/img/contents/portfolio-site-164.png)

 Notice how the modification required only adding the 'cms:' prefix to the form tag.
-Also that the action attribute, pointing to the PHP script that processed the submitted form, is no longer needed and hence is set to blank.<br/>
+Also that the action attribute, pointing to the PHP script that processed the submitted form, is no longer needed and hence is set to blank.
 Don't forget to modify the closing tag too -

 ![](../../../../assets/img/contents/portfolio-site-165.png)